 As we were excitably following the peaceful route we were the only people in sight.
 That’s one thing I loved about Zalipie, it’s not a typical touristy destination.
 Our hotel was clueless when we mentioned the place and even our taxi driver had no idea where he was going (good old Google maps!).
 Throughout the day we saw less than a handful of other tourists.
 It felt like an undiscovered gem.

 The first painted house we saw was Lani’s favourite, she loved the bridge covered with flowers.
 There was also a tiny decorated house here, very cute!
 The place reminded me of a secret garden I could have imagined as a child.

 As we passed and photographed peoples homes, many of them welcomed us into their garden to get a closer look.
 We really appreciated the effort the people put into keeping their homes beautiful.
 One lady even invited us into her little but fully decorated home for 2zl (around 40p).
 Her garden was just as grand on the outside.

 About half way around the route we approached what we originally thought to be a school.
 We were in awe of what surrounded us.
 Everything in the grounds seemed to be decorated, from the benches to the wells.
 We immediately fell in love with this little house with a well outside.

 We also adored the brightly painted sun dial.

 She told us that all the flowers painted in Zalipie are ‘flowers of the imagination’.
 We entered the shop and each made a purchase.
 Lani bought a gorgeous box and I bought a beautiful chopping board which I hope to hang in my kitchen when I eventually buy a house.
-The lady gave us the number for a local taxi which we could call when we were ready to go home.
+The lady gave us the number for a local taxi which we could call when we were ready to go back to our hotel.